 The Frio at the park is stocked with rainbow trout one or more times a year, often around the middle of January.
 Check with the Visitor Center or the TPWD Park Interpreter Ranger for details.

 Sixteen pocket floats are my favorite.
 They are maneuverable, require less water depth to float, and you can lie and watch the sky or water as you like.
 Don't get one with a big pillow.
 Inter-tubes are fine for those that want to bounce off rocks and roots or move aimlessly.
 They are a bit hard to maneuver being high on the water.
 Tubes keep you dryer and sometimes keep you too hot in the summer.
 Get wet.
 Be sure to take any injured inter-tube or float home or to the trash can.
 The big tubes are affected by the wind.
 The South Texas breeze can be quite strong at times and downwind, which is likely upstream for a tuber, is where you will go.
 It will increase your time on the river, but that can be "what it’s all about".
+When the river flow is up to two hundred cubic feet per second, consider just body floating.

 Tubes, floats, paddle boards, paddle boats, kayaks, and even a canoe or two might be available from the park concession store or a local outfitter.
 Sometimes transportation is available to access other parts of the river.
 Also, check the sponsors and advertisers of Friends of Garner shown on the backside of the park's campground map .
 Remember, respect private property.
 Stay off riverbanks that are not public access areas.